 Dagsmejan sleepwear is catering to your individual physiological sleep needs to ensure that you can enjoy the best sleep possible.
 Using the finest natural fibres and the latest textile technology, Dagsmejan is scientifically proven to improve your sleep comfort and helping you to keep the ideal sleeping temperature.
 Find the best pajamas for you.

-Stay cool even when the temperature rises with this smooth, lightweight pajamas based on Eucalyptus fibres.
-The Nattcool™ fabric is 8x more breathable than cotton and dries in 1/3 of the time so with this moisture wicking pajamas you never have to worry about sweating while sleeping.
+Stay cool even when the temperature rises with this smooth, cooling pajamas based on Eucalyptus fibres.
+The NATTTCOOL™ fabric is 8x more breathable than cotton and dries in 1/3 of the time so with this moisture wicking pajamas you never have to worry about sweating while sleeping.